mckinnon81/iod3/README.txt

-(For information about this project on GitHub, see http://ttimo.github.com/doom3.gpl/)
+See our project website for project information:  http://www.iodoom3.org/

+For instructions on migrating from Gitorious, see http://www.iodoom3.org/2013/migrated-to-github/.

+Original release details follow:

 Doom 3 GPL source release
 =========================